$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Experimental Evaluation

 \subsubsection{Experimental Setting.}

-We draw on the experimental setup of \citet{featherstone2016boston}.
+We build upon the game setting introduced for the experimental setup considered by \citet{featherstone2016boston} in their laboratory study.
 The \textit{aligned preference environment} is an instance of the school choice problem\footnote{Also known as the student-courses or hospital-residents problem.}.
 It consists of five students (3 Tops, 2 Averages) and three schools (Gold, Silver, Bronze).
 The Gold school has two seats, while the Silver and Bronze schools only have one seat, such that one student will remain unmatched.
 We denote the set of possible outcomes by $\mathcal{O}_i = \{G, S, B, U\}$, where $G$, $S$, $B$ stand for the Gold, Silver, and Bronze school respectively, and $U$ for being unmatched.
 All schools prefer the three Tops to the two Averages.
 Note that the students among these groups are ranked equally, and a lottery decides who gets a seat among these groups.
 For example, if the two Averages apply for the Silver school, a lottery decides who gets the seat.
 The schools are assumed to be not strategic, i.e., they always submit their true preferences.
 All students prefer the Gold to Silver to the Bronze school.
 All of these choices are preferred to being unmatched.
 Therefore, we require students to submit a full preference ordering over the schools, i.e., $\mathcal{S}_i = \{(G, S, B), (G, B, S), (S, G, B), (S, B, G), (B, G, S), (B, S, G) \}$ for each student $i$.
-This environment is asymmetric because Tops and Averages are treated differently and have different strategies.
+This environment is asymmetric because Tops and Averages are treated differently by the schools.

 We study the environment under two different matching mechanisms.
 The first is the well-known student-optimal deferred acceptance\footnote{This is a variant of the Gale-Shapley matching mechanism.} (DA) mechanism \citep{galeCollegeAdmissionsStability1962}.
 The mechanism works as follows.
 First, the students apply to their most preferred school.
 The schools reject the lowest ranking students who exceed their capacity limit.
 Not rejected students are held \emph{temporarily}.
 If a student is rejected, she applies to the next school in the preference order.
 The schools take temporarily admitted and newly applying students into account and reject the lowest ranking students that exceed the capacity.
 This process repeats until no more students apply or are rejected.
 The DA mechanism is strategy-proof, i.e., truth-telling is a dominant strategy.